heathdbrown/uncle_bob_clean_coding_lessons/README.md

 > Developers need to do their jobs.

 > QA should be done at the beginning and specifies how the system runs.

+10. Nothing Fragile

+11. We cover for each other